MikhailDubovichev/MVP-RAG-Pipeline/README.md

 ## Data Preparation Notebook

-- "File Discovery & Validation:"
-Scans a to_process directory on Google Drive for new documents.
+- **File Discovery & Validation:** Scans a to_process directory on Google Drive for new documents.
 Loads previously processed file lists from JSON records to avoid duplication.

-### Ingestion & Preprocessing:
+- **Ingestion & Preprocessing:**
-PDFs: Each page is read and turned into a separate chunk.
+  - **PDF:** Each page is read and turned into a separate chunk.
-Word: Uses headings to split the document and then chunks large sections by token count.
+  - **Word:** Uses headings to split the document and then chunks large sections by token count.
-PowerPoint: Extracts text slide by slide.
+  - **PowerPoint:** Extracts text slide by slide.
-Excel: Converts each row into a chunk of text with relevant metadata (sheet, row number).
+  - **Excel:** Converts each row into a chunk of text with relevant metadata (sheet, row number).

-### Index Creation:
-Faiss Index for semantic similarity search using Nebius-provided embeddings (via NebiusEmbedding).
+-  **Index Creation:** Faiss Index for semantic similarity search using Nebius-provided embeddings (via NebiusEmbedding).
 Whoosh Index for BM25-based text matching.

-### Output:
-Produces LlamaIndex storage artifacts (docstore.json, graph_store.json, index_store.json, default__vector_store.faiss) in /data/faiss_index/, plus a Whoosh index stored in /data/whoosh_index/.
+- **Output:** Produces LlamaIndex storage artifacts (docstore.json, graph_store.json, index_store.json, default__vector_store.faiss) in /data/faiss_index/, plus a Whoosh index stored in /data/whoosh_index/.

 ## Inference Notebook